Aitzaz Hasan: Aftermath

 Aitzaz's father said that his son made a sacrifice to save the lives of others: "My son made his mother cry but saved hundreds of mothers from crying for their children."
 Scores of people attended his funeral to pay their respects.
-A floral wreath was laid on the grave of Aitzaz Hasan on behalf of the Pakistani Army chief.
+A floral wreath was laid on the grave of Aitzaz Hasan on behalf of the Pakistan Army chief.
 Aitzaz's story led to an outpouring of emotion on television and on social media, where the hashtag #onemillionaitzazs trended on Twitter.
 A Facebook page has been set up in tribute to his act.

-The group Lashkar-e-Jhangvi claimed responsibility for the attack.
+The terrorist group Lashkar-e-Jhangvi claimed responsibility for the attack.

-The Minister for Information in Khyber Pakhtunkhwa province, Shah Farman, said that Aitzaz was a "real hero and true face of the people of Khyber Pakhtunkhwa".
+Then Information Minister for Khyber Pakhtunkhwa, Shah Farman, called Aitzaz a "real hero and true face of the people of Khyber Pakhtunkhwa".

-Pakistani Chief of the Army Staff General Raheel Sharif said that Aitzaz Hasan is "a national hero, who has sacrificed his today for our tomorrow."
+Pakistani Chief of the Army Staff General Raheel Sharif called Aitzaz Hasan "a national hero, who has sacrificed his today for our tomorrow."

 Malala Yousafzai, another prominent Pakistani teenager and education activist who was the winner of the 2014 Nobel Peace Prize, described Aitzaz as "brave and courageous" and said "his bravery must never be forgotten".

-Jamiat Ulema-e-Islam (F), led by Fazal-ur-Rehman described Aitzaz as a "Mujahid", and said "he is symbol of resistance against terrorism".
+Jamiat Ulema-e-Islam (F), led by Fazal-ur-Rehman described Aitzaz as a "Mujahid", and as a "symbol of resistance against terrorism".

-On 12 January, the government of Pakistan announced establishment of Aitizaz Hasan Fund, a trust fund for Aitzaz's family.
+On 12 January 2014, the government of Pakistan announced the establishment of the Aitzaz Hasan Fund, a trust fund for Aitzaz's family.
 On 14 January, the provincial governmental representatives announced a Rs 5 million package for the family of the teen and renamed his school as the Aitzaz Hasan Shaheed High School.

 A hostel constructed at College of EME was named after him.